TanmayChhatbar/ros2_car/README_ELI5.md

 ## Installation (Repository)

 - Fork this repository on Github (optional, but recommended if you intend to customize your project and track changes using Git on GitHub)
+- Desktop
-- Clone forked repository on computer (clone this repo if you haven't forked)
+  - Clone forked repository on desktop (clone this repo if you haven't forked)
+  - Switch to branch `feature/ros/desktop`
+- Pi
+  - Clone forked repository on Pi
+  - Switch to branch `feature/ros/pi`

 ## Understanding ROS